 Participation

 o.78.
-1. For Individual Category A competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
-The organising country (competitions in Europe) may enter up to 20 fencers plus the number needed to make up the pools.
+For Grand Prix competitions and Individual Category A competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
+The organising country may enter up to 20 fencers plus the number needed to make up the pools.

-2. For Individual Category A competitions outside Europe, the organising country may enter up to 30 fencers plus the number needed to make up the pools.
+o.79 For Individual Category A competitions outside Europe, the organising country may enter up to 30 fencers plus the number needed to make up the pools.

-o.79.
-For Grand Prix competitions, entries are limited to a maximum of 8 fencers per weapon per country.
-The organising country may enter up to 12 fencers, plus the number of fencers needed to make up the pools, up to a maximum of 20 fencers.

 o.80.
 Only fencers who are of an age to qualify for the next Junior World Championships may fence in the official FIE Junior competitions, individual or team, of the current fencing season.

 Referees — Veteran World Championships, A Grade and Candidate A Grade competitions and Grand Prix

 o.81.
-1. a) The number of FIE A or B Grade referees (cf. t.35) that must accompany teams to junior A Grade competitions and Veteran World Championship is:
+1. a) The number of FIE A or B Grade referees (cf. t.35) that must accompany teams to junior A Grade competitions and Veteran World Championships is:

 1–4 fencers No obligation to provide a referee